Smart "Predict, then Optimize": ``Predict, then Optimize'' Framework

-Provided with the prediction model $f^*$, a natural decision rule is induced for the nominal optimization problem when presented with a feature vector $x$, namely the optimal solution with respect to the predicted cost vector, $w^\ast(f^*(x))$, is chosen.
-Example \ref{nf} contextualizes our framework in the context of a network optimization problem.
+Provided with the prediction model $f^*$ and given a feature vector $x$, the predict-then-optimize decision rule is to choose the optimal solution with respect to the predicted cost vector, i.e., $w^\ast(f^*(x))$.
+Example \ref{nf} in Appendix \ref{sec:examples} contextualizes our framework in the context of a network optimization problem.